 Some other useful resources for journal editors:

-- SPARK guide on "Transitioning your journal from subscription to Open Access"
+- SPARC guide to "Transitioning your journal from subscription to Open Access"

 - If you feel that our journal hosting service doesn't meet your needs, you might also try these options for journal hosting support: